-If you are looking for a place to call home in the downtown area of any city, you are most likely seeing real estate advertisements for lofts and condos, from Liberty Village condos to Kitchener homes for sale.
+If you are looking for a place to call home in the downtown area of any city, you are most likely seeing real estate advertisements for lofts and condos.
 Many people are confused by the distinction between the two terms; after all, both types of living space are high density and usually can be found in multi-unit buildings.

 In fact, a loft is more or less a sub genre of the condominium style of real estate.
 They are units typically located in multi-unit buildings with shared entrances and lobbies, much the same as condominiums.
 The main difference is in the design of the units.

 Those units referred to as lofts tend to have very high ceilings and open floor plans; often they will have only one or two rooms.
-They have long been known as the ideal home for different types of artist due to a large amount of working space; downtown Toronto lofts in the Arts district have long been some of the most sought after pieces of real estate around.
+They have long been known as the ideal home for different types of artist due to a large amount of working space; downtown lofts long been some of the most sought after pieces of real estate around.

 Finally, lofts tend to be renovations that have been completed within buildings that have abandoned their original purpose.
-A Riverdale, Toronto home condo complex will likely have been designed as such, whereas a loft building in the same area was probably once a manufacturing plant or warehouse.
-It is fairly simple to add some floors within an abandoned warehouse and convert this space to lofts and provides a different type of living than you will see with Leaside home.
+A condo complex will likely have been designed as such, whereas a loft building in the same area was probably once a manufacturing plant or warehouse.
+It is fairly simple to add some floors within an abandoned warehouse and convert this space to lofts and provides a different type of living than you will see with a house.